payzeio/laravel-payze/README.md

 See supported currencies in [currencies enum file](src/Enums/Currency.php).

-**Recommended:** Pass currency by using enum instead of directly passing a string.
+**Recommended:** Pass currency by using an enum instead of directly passing a string.

 ```php
 use PayzeIO\LaravelPayze\Enums\Currency;